Banging Toolbox

 2. Less downtime

-3. No more guessing if they are imperial or metric sockets
+3. No more guessing between imperial or metric sockets

-Since sockets come in both SAE and metric sizes, it can quickly get confusing when you’re looking for exactly the right socket for your needs.
+Since sockets come in both SAE and metric sizes, parts can quickly get confusing when you’re looking for exactly the right socket for a specific bolt or nut.

 While some sizes can be used interchangeably, having an organized set that separates these two systems can help you get a snugger fit.